codegiovanni/City_Defence/README.md

 # City_Defence

 This shooting game is build using Python with Pygame.
-There are 14 parts:
+There are 14 parts (next part includes all parts before):
 - city_defence_0_background.py
 - city_defence_1_player_and_controls.py
 - city_defence_2_enemy.py